Build 01 / Governed Marketing Localisation

 Structured payload created

-The model receives structured JSON: segments, protected terms, formatting rules, glossary matches, prompt version, rules version, and output requirements.
+The model receives segments, protected terms, formatting rules, glossary matches, prompt version, rules version, and output requirements.

 Language-specific translator runs

-The language router assigns the job to the right profile.
-The translator returns translated segments while preserving structure and controlled terms.
+The language router assigns the job to the right translator agent.
+The agent returns translated segments while preserving structure and controlled terms.

 QA gate and human approval